Lenoir-Rhyne University

 Is Lenoir-Rhyne University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Lenoir-Rhyne University earn a median of $45,543, roughly in line with national averages for graduates.
+Ten years out, alumni of Lenoir-Rhyne University earn a median of $45,543, roughly in line with the national average for college graduates.

 Earnings Trajectory